 Hungary and Slovakia top Group E

 Hungary and Slovakia surprisingly top Group E above Croatia, Wales and Azerbaijan.
-As things stand, both teams would directly qualify for the Euro 2020.
+As things stand, both teams would pass the stage of qualifiers and directly make it to the Euro 2020.

 Slovakia nevertheless has the daunting task of hosting Croatia tonight in what is expected to be their toughest game yet.
 Having scored five goals in back-to-back games for first time (against Jordania and Azerbaijan), the hosts will be hoping to emulate Hungary’s stunning victory over the World Cup finalists in March.